 James Laing studied at Uppingham School and was a choral scholar at Trinity College, Cambridge.
 He furthered his studies at the Royal College of Music with Robin Blaze.
-He was selected by OPERA NOW as amongst ‘Who’s Hot’ for his performance as Nerone Agrippinaat the London Handel Festival.
+He was selected by OPERA NOW as amongst ‘Who’s Hot’ for his performance as Nerone Agrippina at the London Handel Festival.
 His broadcast work includes Sports Personality of the Year for BBC TV, In Tune for Radio 3 and Midweek for Radio 4.
-A feature interview appeared in the JANUARY / FEBRUARY 2008 edition of OPERA NOW.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.